serizba/cppflow/README.md

 Since it uses TensorFlow C API you just have to [download it](https://www.tensorflow.org/install/lang_c).

-You can either install the library system wide by following the tutorial on the Tensorflow page or you can place the contents of the archive in a folder called `libtensorflow` in the root directory of the repo.
+You can either install the library system wide by following the tutorial on the Tensorflow page or you can place the contents of the archive in a folder called `libtensorflow` in the home directory.

 Afterwards, you can run the examples: